 One such situation pertained to how your freight was packed.
 In the past, if the dock workers somewhat subjectively concluded that your freight was not properly crated or shrink-wrapped, they could mark your incoming freight as special handling.
 Special handling would typically add 30% more to your material handling bill, which could amount to thousands of dollars.

 Another such situation dealt with how your freight was delivered.
 In the past you might pay more per pound if you shipped your freight to advance warehouse.
 Now, the price will be the same either way.
-This change benefits Freeman too, as it is better to receive the majority of freight early, reducing congestion during install.
+This change benefits Freeman too, as it is better to receive the majority of freight early, reducing congestion during your booth install.
 You pay less to ship to Advance Warehouse, and we all deal with less install congestion.